Documentation

 #spawnMenu.displayers

 Various displayers to show where the spawn menu is at.
-Set enabled to true to utilize them.
-You can edit the functions as you wish to display it differently.
-By default they are fading in using size and opacity.
+Set to true to utilize them.

 Example: